 - Ointments and creams such as polysporin can also help soothe shave irritation and prevent bumps from developing.

 Home Remedies for Razor Burn

 Aloe vera is a common ingredient used in most cures and creams for razor burn.
 It is present in cortisone cream, one of the common aftershaves used to soothe the skin and get rid of razor burn.
 You can use aloe vera gel at home too as a remedy for razor burn.
 A simple method to prevent the occurrence of razor rashes is to trim the hairs first to avoid the razor from ripping out along the hair strands.
 This is a good technique for shaving the bikini area.

 Tea tree oil is a good home remedy for razor burn and bumps worth trying.
 Some razor burn creams are based on tea tree oil.
 Cucumber and milk mask are also used as home remedies for razor burn.
 Mix half a pureed cucumber and a quarter a cup of milk.
 Put in the refrigerator to cool and then apply to the razor burn and bumps for about 10 to 20 minutes before rinsing it off.
 It will help get rid of razor burn fast.
 I have also seen some people putting corn starch on the razor burn and bumps for about 20 minutes and then rinsing it off.
 I don’t know how this home remedy for razor burn works.
-If you have tried it, plus any other treatments and remedies used to get rid of razor burn, share with us in the comments section.

 More on Razor Bumps and Razor Burn